 - The competition will be judged by a panel drawn from members and officers of the BIHG committee

-- The final submission date is 29 May of the year following the award of the doctoral degree
+- The final submission date is normally the end of May of the year following the award of the doctoral degree